Synthetic Light-in-Flight: From Synthetic Waves to Synthetic Pulses

-We emphasize, however, that drift prevents the phases of the captured fields $E(\Lambda_{n})$ from being aligned after their acquisition and that an alignment procedure has to be performed prior to their superposition.
-Notably, the unique properties of synthetic fields (in particular, their smooth, unspeckled phase front) allow us to perform this alignment completely computationally after the acquisition: As shown in Eq. \ref{eq:SynthField}, each generated synthetic field is assigned a synthetic amplitude $A_{\Lambda}$ and synthetic phase $\phi(\Lambda)$, both of which may be freely manipulated in the computer after acquisition.
+In real-world experiments, drift and other low frequency perturbations prevent the phases of the captured fields $E(\Lambda_{n})$ from aligning after their acquisition and an alignment procedure must be performed prior to their superposition.
+Notably, the unique properties of synthetic fields (in particular, their smooth, unspeckled phase front) allow us to perform this alignment completely computationally after acquisition: As shown in Eq.~\ref{eq:SynthField}, each generated synthetic field is assigned a synthetic amplitude $A_{\Lambda_n}$ and synthetic phase $\phi(\Lambda_n)$, both of which can be freely manipulated in the computer after acquisition.
 For example, we can add a global phase offset to all phase values in the 2D arrays of every captured synthetic field~$E(\Lambda_{n})$.
-To now computationally align the phase values in all captured fields, we observe the phases $\phi(\Lambda_n, x_o,y_o)$ at an arbitrary scene point $(x_o,y_o)$.
-Eventually, we add a global phase offset $\Delta \phi_n$ to each individual synthetic field (new phase: $\tilde{\phi}(\Lambda_n) = \phi (\Lambda_n) + \Delta \phi_n$), satisfying the condition that all phase maps for all fields arrive at the same phase value in point $(x_o,y_o)$:
+To computationally align the phase values in all captured fields, we observe the captured synthetic phases $\phi(\Lambda_n, x_o,y_o)$ at an arbitrary scene point $(x_o,y_o)$.
+Eventually, we add a global phase offset $\Delta \phi_n$ to each individual synthetic field (new phase: $\tilde{\phi}(\Lambda_n) = \phi (\Lambda_n) + \Delta \phi_n$), satisfying the condition of Eq.~\ref{eq:phasesync} that all phase maps for all synthetic fields arrive at the same phase value in point $(x_o,y_o)$: We emphasize again that this computational alignment is not possible with scattered fields at the (optical) carrier wavelengths, as their phase values are randomized due to speckle.
+After phase alignment, we additionally replace the (speckled) amplitude $A_{\Lambda_n}$ of each synthetic field with an array of ones ($\tilde{A}_{\Lambda_n} = 1$) to reduce speckle artifacts in our final pulse reconstruction (see discussion in sec. \ref{subsec:limitations} ).
+With each computationally manipulated synthetic field \mbox{$\tilde{E}(\Lambda_n) = \tilde{A}_{\Lambda_n} \cdot e^{i\tilde{\phi}(\Lambda_n)}$}, the synthetic pulse is then assembled via